Exclaves of West Berlin in East Germany: First exchange

-At this time, Steinstücken was connected to West Berlin.
+From this time, Steinstücken was connected to West Berlin.
 The most important piece of property was the 2.3 hectares that connected Steinstücken to the Zehlendorf borough.
 The Senate paid the East German government DM 4 million in compensation for the extra land.
 In a second supplementary arrangement signed on 21 July 1972, the Senate and the East German government sold for DM 31 million the 8.5 hectares plot of Berlin's former Potsdam Railway Station previously belonging to East Berlin's Mitte borough.

 Second exchange

-In a second redeployment in 1988, the following three exclaves were ceded to East Berlin.
+In a second redeployment in 1988, the following three exclaves were ceded to East Berlin: